Your Weak Ab Muscles Can Worsen Your Pain

 The Standing Abdominal exercise can easily reduce the pain

 Why?
-Because it’s easier than sit-ups or crunches (which no one likes to do).
+It’s easier than sit-ups or crunches (which no one likes to do).

 Weak abdominal muscles contribute to back pain because they lead to excessive anterior pelvic tilt.
 They are easily prone to both atrophy, fatigue and over lengthening (especially for those of us with extended waistlines).
 This makes your pelvis tilt forward, causing pain for your discs and facet joints.